 - Decreased lymphatic and venous drainage

 - Bacterial proliferation and inflammation

 - Perforation (1 – 2 days)

 Acute appendicitis has a typical presentation of symptoms:

 - Abdominal pain

-Abdominal pain – usually starts periumbilically as the innervation of the appendix enters the spinal cord at the same point as the nerves of the umbilicus.
-This is because the internal organs and visceral peritoneum do not have any somatic innervation.
+Abdominal pain – usually starts periumbilically as the innervation of the appendix enters the spinal cord at the same point as the nerves of the umbilicus; this is because the internal organs and visceral peritoneum do not have any somatic innervation.
 The abdominal pain is typically very severe and colicky, keeping the patient awake.
-The pain begins to localise to the right lower quadrant as the appendix irritates the parietal peritoneum (this localisation of pain may not occur in children under 3 years old).
+The pain begins to localize to the right lower quadrant as the appendix irritates the parietal peritoneum (this localization of pain may not occur in children under 3 years old).

 Anorexia – Loss of appetite is common in acute appendicitis.

 Bowel habit – The patient may also be constipated and may have reduced bowel movement.
-Diarrhoea can also be present.
+Diarrhea can also be present.

 Signs of Appendicitis